 Mapping Metaphor with the Historical Thesaurus

-Co-Investigators: Dr Marc Alexander, Professor Carole Hough, Professor Christian Kay
+Co-Investigators: Professor Marc Alexander, Professor Carole Hough, Professor Christian Kay

 Project Technician: Flora Edmonds